England Women: Alex Greenwood, Georgia Stanway and Lauren Hemp return to squad for Nations League matches

 "Also, naming the squad 12 days before the window begins gives all the players clarity as the season ends for some and carries on for others.
 The hard work continues from the moment we arrive at St George's Park on Monday May 26."

-Brighton's Michelle Agyemang, on loan from Arsenal, retains her place in the Dutch boss' squad after scoring 41 seconds into her debut in England's 3-2 loss to Belgium in April.
+Brighton's Michelle Agyemang, on loan from Arsenal, retains her place in the squad after scoring 41 seconds into her debut in England's 3-2 loss to Belgium in April.

 There is a recall for Aston Villa's Missy Bo Kearns.